matplotlib/CZI_2020-07_mpl/CZI.md

 domains no single tool is going to be suited to fit all needs.
-There are a range of tools, see https://pyviz.org/tools.html for a long but not exhaustive list, not built on Matplotlib that target use cases (such as client-side rendering in a web browser or high-performance GPU accelerated rendering) that Matplotlib is not well suited for.
+There are a range of tools, see https://pyviz.org/tools.html for a long but not exhaustive list, not built on Matplotlib that target use cases that Matplotlib is not well suited for.
 A goal of our work is to increase the degree to which the tools can interoperate letting users switch tools as needed to use the right tool for the job.

 [1] https://pypi.org/search/?q=&o=&c=Framework+%3A%3A+Matplotlib